Jordigres/bss_station_optimization/README.md

 ## Overview

 This project implements an optimization framework for determining optimal locations of BSS stations.
 It combines spatial data analysis, graph theory, and metaheuristic optimization algorithms to solve the complex facility location problem while considering multiple urban factors.
-To prove its capabilities, it is applied to the city of Barcelona
+To prove its capabilities, it is applied to the city of Barcelona.

 ## Features